arhs/spring-cache-mongodb/README.md

 ### Custom configuration

-The first way is to create a Java Bean in a [configuration class](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-configuration-classes.html):
+To customize the creation of a cache manager, create a Java Bean in a [configuration class](http://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-configuration-classes.html):

 ```java
 @Autowired